elfi-dev/elfi/docs/usage/tutorial.rst

 Note that for the later populations some of the samples lie outside allowed region.
-This is due to the SMC algorithm sampling near previous samples, with *near* meaning a Gaussian distribution centered around previous samples with variance as twice the weighted empirical variance.
+This is due to the SMC algorithm sampling near previous samples.
 However, the outliers carry zero weight, and have no effect on the estimates.

 That's it!
 See the other documentation for more advanced topics on e.g.
 BOLFI, external simulators and parallelization.